carsontang/carsontang.github.io/quotes.md

 "Eric Schmidt said, 'Do you know what it takes to build a browser?'
 Partly how did I do it, I didn't tell people for a while.
 Just had a small team and worked on it, and only when we had something to show, we had a chance to show the product, and that got people excited."

 *Sundar Pichai*

+---

+"It says, 'Look at your fish.'
+It’s the test that Louis Agassiz, the nineteenth-century Harvard naturalist, gave every new student.
+He would take an odorous old fish out of a jar, set it in a tin pan in front of the student and say, Look at your fish.
+Then Agassiz would leave.
+When he came back, he would ask the student what he’d seen.
+Not very much, they would most often say, and Agassiz would say it again: Look at your fish.
+This could go on for days.
+The student would be encouraged to draw the fish but could use no tools for the examination, just hands and eyes.
+Samuel Scudder, who later became a famous entomologist and expert on grasshoppers, left us the best account of the 'ordeal with the fish.'
+After several days, he still could not see whatever it was Agassiz wanted him to see.
+But, he said, I see how little I saw before.
+Then Scudder had a brainstorm and he announced it to Agassiz the next morning: Paired organs, the same on both sides.
+Of course!
+Of course!
+Agassiz said, very pleased.
+So Scudder naturally asked what he should do next, and Agassiz said, Look at your fish.

+I love that story and have used it often when teaching classes on writing, because seeing is so important in this work.
+Insight comes, more often than not, from looking at what’s been on the table all along, in front of everybody, rather than from discovering something new.
+Seeing is as much the job of an historian as it is of a poet or a painter, it seems to me.
+That’s Dickens’s great admonition to all writers, 'Make me see.'"

+*David McCullough*